-Shiitake generally prefers to grow on shii trees, the Japanese name for a type of oak, and hence the name shii - oak, and take - mushroom.
-Shiitake has been revered since the Song Dynasty in China (1100 AD), and was prized as an ‘elixir of life’ by the Ming Dynasty (1368-1644).
-Major active compounds are linked to anti-viral as well as anti-bacterial effects.
+The word 'Shiitake' comes from the Japanese name for a type of oak tree, and hence the name shii - oak, and take - mushroom.
+Shiitake has been revered for its medicinal value since the Song Dynasty in China (1100 AD) and was prized as an ‘elixir of life’ by the Ming Dynasty (1368-1644).
+Shiitake's major active compounds are linked to anti-viral & anti-bacterial effects.

 Traditional Uses in Folk Medicine